okjuan/vbook/_posts/2025-05-18-types-of-books.md

       - title: Breakfast of Champions
         subtitle: by Kurt Vonnegut
         image_url: https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1327934446i/4980.jpg
         commentary: "I loved the ministories Vonnegut chucked out throughout this book and the constant switching of perspectives.
-Yet it is a book that has deteriorated in my memory.
-I enjoyed it with enthusiasm while I read it.
-But that impression didn't keep.
-There is something rather selfconscious about Kurt Vonnegut and it comes across not only in his selfdeprecating manner as an interviewee but in this book's overt quirkiness, its unsubtle sociopolitical commentary, and finally in Vonnegut's insertion of himself as a character."
+Yet it is a book for which my esteem deteriorated with time.
+I enjoyed it with enthusiasm while I read it, but that impression didn't keep.
+There is something rather selfconscious about Kurt Vonnegut and it comes across not only in his selfdeprecating manner as an interviewee but in this book's overt quirkiness, its unsubtle sociopolitical commentary, and finally in Vonnegut's insertion of himself as a character.
+I feel he undermines being taken seriously as preemptive defense against being rejected as a serious writer of literature.
+Maybe he's right.
+His stature in literature may loom too large.
+I will read <em>Cat's Cradle</em> next and see how my opinion evolves."
       - title: Wise Blood
         subtitle: by Flannery O'Connor
         image_url: https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1223675478i/337107.jpg